Caselles/paper_notes/read_papers/proximal_policy_optimization.md

 Final thoughts :

 Simple to use and tend to perform pretty good.
-The paper just describes a trick that works.
+The paper just describes a trick that works, which is: use TRPO loss, and clip it rather than use a hard constraint on the optimization problem.

+Note: Policy gradient method, that is usually used in an Actor-Critic style.

 -------------